Do you want to Buy a Minnesota home and find out your credit score today?

 Let’s go over some popular home loans and how your credit score plays a factor.

-Credit score and home loan programs
+Your Credit score and MN home loan buying programs

 VA loans: Your credit does matter a lot on your minnesota home buying timeline and can affect how much you need as a down payment.